Keto Parmesan Bread Puffs

 rolls of buttery rolls on a try sprinkled with parlsey

-For this recipe, I make the dough with almond flour, unflavored protein powder, baking powder and xanthan gum.
-The rolls end up low-carb but packed with fat and protein.
+Regular cheese rolls use dough loaded with carbs.
+For this recipe, I make the dough with almond flour, unflavored protein powder, baking powder, and xanthan gum.
+The result is low carb but packed with fat and protein, so you stay full way longer than you would with a regular roll.

 Almond flour replaces wheat flour

-You won’t even taste the almond flour here – it’s just the glue that holds everything together.
+You won’t taste the almond flour here.
+It’s just the base that holds everything together while the cheese and butter do the real work.

-Make them any size you want.
+I make mine about 1 inch in diameter, but you can go bigger if you want more of a dinner roll.
 The protein powder is what makes them puff up in the oven.
-After baking, brush them with melted butter and roll in grated parmesan.
+After baking, I brush each one with melted butter and roll it in grated parmesan.
+That butter-parmesan coating is what makes people eat six of these before dinner even starts.

 Unflavored whey protein powder to add volume

-The protein powder gives these rolls their airy, puffy texture.
+The protein powder gives these their airy, puffy texture.
 Use unflavored whey protein so you don’t add any sweetness.
-Check the label – some protein powders sneak in sugar, which adds carbs you don’t want.
+I’ve checked a lot of labels and some protein powders sneak in sugar, which adds carbs you don’t want in a keto recipe.

 a tray of rolls with grated parm and fresh herbs on top